master-q/masterq-docs/presentations/20151116_ats_statics/20151116_ats_statics.md

 * Introduce specification using static typing.
 * You will get more compile-time errors.
 * You will get less run-time errors.
-* You can do that on ATS language.
+* You can do that in ATS language.

 # ATS language
 ![background](img/ats_logo_on_display.png)